Robert Lechte

-Robert Lechte (born August 3, 1978) is a Swedish handballer, currently the goalkeeper of Danish Handball League side Aarhus GF.
-He joined the club in 2006, having previously played for IFK Skövde in the top division of Sweden.
+Robert Lechte (born August 3, 1978) is a Swedish former handballer.

+He played for Danish Handball League side Aarhus GF from 2006 to 2009, having previously played for IFK Skövde and IF Guif in the top division of Sweden.
+He then joined German MT Melsungen until 2011 and Norwegian Viking HK in the 2011-12 season.
+Lastly, he returned to IFK Skövde, where he played for four years before retiring.

 Lechte has made 7 appearances for the Swedish national handball team.

+After retering he became the coach of his childhood club, HP Tibro.